craigfrancis/security/hpkp-setup/readme.md

 5. Send this CSR to the CA (Certificate Authority), and go though the dance to prove you own the domain.
 They will give you back a single certificate that will typically expire within a year or two.

 6. On the Live server, upload and setup the first key-pair (and its certificate).

+	Note: **Only** the first key-pair has been uploaded to the server.

-At this point you can add the `Public-Key-Pins` header, using the two hashes you created in step 2.
+7. Now you can add the `Public-Key-Pins` header, using the two hashes you created in step 2.

 		Public-Key-Pins: pin-sha256="XXX"; pin-sha256="XXX"; max-age=2592000; includeSubDomains; report-uri="XXX"

-	Note: **Only** the first key-pair has been uploaded to the server, and we only pin for about 30 days.
+	Note: **Do not** set the max-age too far in the future, 30 days should be about right.

-7. Time passes... probably just under a year (if waiting for a certificate to expire), or maybe sooner if you find that your server has been compromised and you need to replace the key-pair and certificate.
+8. Time passes... probably just under a year (if waiting for a certificate to expire), or maybe sooner if you find that your server has been compromised and you need to replace the key-pair and certificate.

-8. Create a new CSR (Certificate Signing Request) using the "backup1" key-pair, and get a new certificate from your CA.
+9. Create a new CSR (Certificate Signing Request) using the "backup1" key-pair, and get a new certificate from your CA.

-9. Generate a new backup key-pair (backup2), get its hash, and store it in a safe place (again, **not** on the Live server).
+10. Generate a new backup key-pair (backup2), get its hash, and store it in a safe place (again, **not** on the Live server).

-10. Replace your old certificate and old key-pair, and update the `Public-Key-Pins` header to remove the old hash, and add the new "backup2" key-pair.
+11. Replace your old certificate and old key-pair, and update the `Public-Key-Pins` header to remove the old hash, and add the new "backup2" key-pair.

 Note: If the strength of the keys is ever deemed to be too weak (as was the case with 1024 bit keys), then you **must** generate new backup keys, and update the `Public-Key-Pins` header as soon as possible,